 With the release of a new model of any kind of device reduces the price of the predecessor.
-The same scenarios is with the cameras as the newer models entering the market decreases the price of the older models.
+The same scenarios are with the cameras as the newer models entering the market decreases the price of the older models.

 However, higher prices and specs of new models don’t mean that the older models are outdated and aren’t worthy of consideration as they can still produce excellent shots, and have the benefit of being cheaper as early adopters seek to offload their gear to get the latest model.
 It should also push down the prices of unsold cameras that are still in a manufacturers stock.

-Best Second Hand Cameras To Buy In 2018
+Best Second Hand Cameras of 2018

-The most anticipated full frame DSLR of the year 2016, the Nikon D5 was unveiled at CES 2016, but still, there are many things to love about the Nikon D4S and those who are about to make a switch to an ultra high-end model, but don’t have the budget for the D5, should keep an eye out for the D4S.
+The most anticipated full-frame DSLR of the year 2016, the Nikon D5 was unveiled at CES 2016, but still, there are many things to love about the Nikon D4S and those who are about to make a switch to an ultra high-end model, but don’t have the budget for the D5, should keep an eye out for the D4S.

 The Nikon D4S boasts a 51-point AF system including a15 cross-type sensors, 11fps shooting, and a 16.2 million pixel sensor, the D4S is overall a tremendous camera.
 However, most of these specifications have been enhanced in the newer model but still most of the D4S’ features are more than enough for the majority of professional photographers.